1alessandro1/HP-laptop-15s-fq1034nl-ice-lake/README.md

 ## USB Mapping

 With the help of [dreamwhite](https://github.com/dreamwhite) we found a clever way to map usb ports present in the `DSDT` without having to drop tables or having to load `SSDT-RHUB.aml`:  in addition, I found from [this useful list](https://github.com/m0d16l14n1/icelake-hackintosh#usb-tb-and-video-output-related-issues-and-wa) that many people had problems mapping USB ports (in my case, even if SSDT-5 from SysReport contains a dedicated USB table, blocking it and loading the customized one does not work since macOS will look at the ones in the DSDT instead).
-So the XUPC solved us all of this trouble and we're perfectly fine with it.
+So the XUPC solved us all of this trouble and I'm perfectly fine with it.

 Basically by hot patching the `_UPC` method to `XUPC` we managed to define that method in an external `SSDT-USB.aml`.